 I used to be super intimidated to cook fish, and I thought it was something too “fancy” to make at home.
 NOT TRUE.

-My other salmon recipes have dozens of glowing reviews, including from plenty of first-time salmon bakers.
+My other salmon recipes (like this Salmon Meuniere) have dozens of glowing reviews, including from plenty of first-time salmon bakers.
 I know this lemon pepper salmon will be no exception!

 How to Make Lemon Pepper Salmon